Choosing the right prizes for a marketing competition

 How to organise in-store competitions?

-Despite the popularity of e-commerce, consumers continue to visit shops.
-They were 71% to have made purchases in physical shops.
-As with digital channels, point-of-sale marketing, and the organisation of in-store competitions, is a lever for attracting buyers, offering them a shopping experience.
+Despite the growing popularity of e-commerce, consumers continue to visit shops.
+Au cours du deuxième trimestre 2022, they were 71% to have made their purchases in physical shops.
+As with digital channels, point-of-sale marketing, and in particular the organisation of in-store competitions, is therefore an essential lever for attracting buyers, offering them a unique shopping experience and building loyalty.

 Why offer in-store competitions

-A competition is a form of entertainment organised by a company or organisation.
-With the aim of attracting attention to your products or services.
-Online competitions take place on digital communication channels.
-Interactive animation can be adapted to retail and organised at physical points of sale.
+A competition is a form of entertainment organised by a company or organisation. with the aim of attracting people’s attention to your products or services.
+We’ve already talked a lot about online competitions, which take place on digital communication channels.
+But interactive animation can also be adapted to retail and organised at physical points of sale.

 Grab customers’ attention with an in-store competition

-In a competitive environment and in the face of demanding consumers, shops need be inventive to stand out from the crowd and win consumer loyalty.
+In an increasingly competitive environment and in the face of more demanding consumers, shops need to redouble their inventiveness to stand out from the crowd and win consumer loyalty.

-When a chain sets up an in-store competition, it has a chance of attracting customers and prospects.
-If only because consumers rarely say no to the chance to win a gift or discounts on their purchases.
-This is true in times of inflation, when buyers are careful about what they spend.
+When a chain sets up an in-store competition, it has a better chance of attracting customers and prospects, if only because consumers rarely say no to the chance to win a free gift or take advantage of discounts on their purchases.
+This is especially true in times of inflation, when buyers are more careful about what they spend.

 Lead recruitment guide